Who are we?

 How are we run?

-NODA has an elected council, comprising 11 councillors, the Chairman and the President.
+NODA has an elected council, comprising 11 councillors, the Chairman, Vice Chairman and the President.
 Each councillor represents a region, and each region has a committee which works to sustain and promote amateur theatre in their part of the country.
-There are five staff members at HO based in Peterborough.
+There are four staff members at HO based in Peterborough.

 |NODA CIO Constitution (Oct 2019)|